← Blog

 2.4× Speed at which products with high social currency spread versus functionally identical alternatives Berger, Contagious, 2013

 Luxury brands understood this before the word 'viral' existed: the product is only part of what you are selling.
 The other part is what owning it says about you.
-A Rolex is not a better timepiece than a fifty-euro Casio — it is a statement about status, success, and taste, and the buyer knows it.
+A Rolex is not a better timepiece than a fifty-euro Casio.
+It is a statement about status, success, and taste, and the buyer knows it.
 This dynamic is not limited to luxury goods.
-When someone recommends an investment course, a productivity tool, or a restaurant, they are also recommending themselves — signalling that they are:
+When someone recommends an investment course, a productivity tool, or a restaurant, they are also recommending themselves, signalling that they are:

 • smart